 Pope appeals to Putin to "stop this spiral of violence and death" in Ukraine

-Pope appeals to Putin to "stop this spiral of violence and death" in Ukraineget the free app

 Pope Francis on Sunday appealed to Russian President Vladimir Putin for a cease-fire, imploring him to "stop this spiral of violence and death" in Ukraine and denouncing the "absurd" risk of the "uncontrollable" consequences of nuclear attack as tensions sharply escalate over the war.